The Rt Hon Dominic Grieve QC MP

 Dominic Grieve: My work in Parliament

-The last Parliament has been for me a time of intense activity.
 As Attorney General I had a unique role in government.
 It was my task to help my colleagues achieve their policy goals and to uphold the Rule of law in all we did by providing sound legal advice.
 I also superintended the Crown Prosecution Service and helped ensure that it increased in efficiency whilst making savings of 30% in its budget in response to the economic crisis.

 I am pleased that CPS was able to achieve these goals and has maintained a steady overall improvement in conviction rates particularly in areas such as sexual offences and domestic violence.
 It was also a privilege to be able to work in Cabinet and on the National Security Council to help ensure our nation’s safety.
 I am happy in having been part of a government that has achieved much in restoring our economic wellbeing and protecting our security.
 My work has required me to travel widely, to build cooperative international relationships to improve the fight against serious crime and terrorism.